 Don’t Overlook These Summer Pet Risks

-Portland summers bring beautiful, clear skies, hot outdoor fun, and a myriad of ways to enjoy the sunshine with your animal family members.
-During this time of year, most pet owners are cautious of ticks, heatstroke, and leaving pets in a hot car.
-But there are a few additional hazards that come with the summer season:
+Portland summers bring beautiful skies, warm weather, and plenty of opportunities to enjoy the outdoors with your pets.
+While most pet owners are already mindful of risks like ticks, heatstroke, and leaving pets in a hot car, there are a few additional hazards that come with the summer season:

-- Don’t rely on window screens to keep pets safe—they can easily pop out.
+• Do not rely on window screens to keep pets safe, as they can easily give way

-- Avoid leaving windows open, even a crack, unless they are securely pet-proofed.
+• Avoid leaving windows open unless they are securely pet-proofed

-- Move patio furniture away from railings to prevent pets from jumping or climbing.
+• Move patio furniture away from railings to prevent climbing or jumping

-- Supervise pets on balconies or high patios at all times.
+• Supervise pets on balconies or elevated decks at all times

-If your pet suffers a fall, seek veterinary care immediately.
+If a fall occurs, seek veterinary care immediately.

-Barbecue season brings tempting smells and tasty treats, but many common foods are dangerous to pets.
-Corn cobs, in particular, are a frequent cause of ER visits because they can cause intestinal blockages that often require surgery.
-Bones (especially cooked), chocolate, grapes, onions, and fatty foods also pose serious health risks.
+Barbecue season brings plenty of tempting smells, but many common foods can be dangerous for pets.
+Corn cobs are a frequent cause of emergency visits because they can cause intestinal blockages that often require surgery.
+Other hazards include cooked bones, chocolate, grapes, onions, and high-fat foods.

-- Stay informed about possible toxic foods and other items through ASPCA Poison Control.
+• Learn about common toxic foods through resources like ASPCA Poison Control.

-- Keep food and leftovers out of reach during cookouts or picnics.
+• Keep food and leftovers out of reach during gatherings

-- Secure trash and food scraps so curious pets can’t get to them.
+• Secure trash cans and food scraps so pets cannot access them

-During Portland’s summer months, lakes and rivers can develop harmful blue-green algae (cyanobacteria), which is extremely toxic to pets.
-Dogs can become seriously ill or even die within hours of exposure by drinking or swimming in contaminated water.
+During warmer months, lakes and rivers around Portland can develop harmful blue-green algae, also known as cyanobacteria.
+This toxin is extremely dangerous for pets.
+Dogs can become seriously ill or die within hours after drinking or swimming in contaminated water.

 Symptoms include: vomiting, diarrhea, drooling, weakness, staggering, seizures, and pale gums.